-Emily has worked with Changing Our World for more than a decade, overseeing a variety of projects.
-She has served in roles ranging from interim development director for Save Ellis Island to capital campaign staff for the Pearl Harbor Memorial Fund.
-As a key fundraiser on the Pearl Harbor Memorial Fund, Emily worked to raise $50 million in public and private funds to rebuild the museum and visitor center.
-She also served as a project manager for one of the largest global organizations working with people with blindness and disabilities, Christian Blind Mission.
+Emily’s experience as a consultant has provided her with the opportunity to serve in a diversity of roles.
+She served as a fundraising project manager for one of the largest global organizations working with people with blindness and disabilities, Christian Blind Mission.
 Her expertise in volunteerism helped her to assist the Points of Light Institute in implementing its campaign fundraising strategy.
-Emily worked with United Way Worldwide, the leadership and support organization for the network of nearly 1,800 community-based United Ways in 41 countries and territories.
-In this capacity, she provided strategic guidance on their fundraising outreach and materials and assisted in the implementation of their major gift efforts.
-Most recently, she facilitated board trainings that provided an overview of the philanthropic landscape, reviewed best practices of fundraising and discussed key elements of fundraising success for Jack and Jill of America Foundation and the Society for Interventional Radiology.
-She provides high level tactical guidance to Advocates for Children as they work to develop a strategic individual major donor program.
+And she worked with United Way Worldwide, to provide strategic guidance on their fundraising outreach and assisted in the implementation of their major gift efforts.
+She has facilitated board and leadership trainings that provided an overview of the philanthropic landscape and best practices for fundraising success to nonprofits ranging from Jack and Jill of America Foundation to SOS Children’s Village.

 Prior to her work at Changing Our World, Emily managed a corporate philanthropy program for Time Warner and New York Cares.
 She also served as corporate relations manager for Greater DC Cares where she worked to build corporate partnerships within the Washington D.C. region.